 No, it is a common misconception that dual hose units are always more efficient.
-While they have the potential for better efficiency due to less infiltration air, the design considerations and using warm outdoor air for cooling the condenser can impact the overall performance.
+While they have the potential for better efficiency due to less air infiltration, the design considerations and the use of warm outdoor air to cool the condenser can impact the overall performance.

 - Do dual hose units completely eliminate air infiltration?